vitalets/react-native-extended-stylesheet/README.md

 \[[top](#react-native-extended-stylesheet)\]

 ### Outline for debug
-To outline all components for debug purposes set global `$outline` variable:
+It is possible to outline all components that are using EStyleSheet.
+For that set global `$outline` variable:
 ```js
 EStyleSheet.build({$outline: 1});
 ```
+> Note that components without styles will not be outlined, because RN [does not support](https://github.com/facebook/react-native/issues/1768) default component styling yet.

 To outline particular component set local `$outline` variable:
 ```js
 const styles = EStyleSheet.create({